kimsoomnin/PyCHAM/README.md

 		therefore, the semicolon in Cinfl is used to distiniguish the influxes of different components

-vol_Comp = names of components with vapour pressures to be manually assigned from volP,
+vol_Comp = Names of components with vapour pressures to be manually assigned from volP,
 		names must correspond to those in the chemical scheme file and if more than one, separated by commas.
 Can be left empty, which is the default.

-volP = vapour pressures (Pa) of components with names given in vol_Comp variable above,
+volP = Vapour pressures (Pa) of components with names given in vol_Comp variable above,
 		where one vapour pressure must be stated for each component named in vol_Comp

-act_wi = index of components with activity coefficients for the wall stated in act_w
+act_comp = Names of components (names given in the chemical scheme) with activity
-		variable below (multiple indices allowed,
-		can be absolute or relative (if relative, please consider whether water or seed material will be included in components))
+		coefficients stated in act_user
+		variable below (if multiple names, separate with a comma).
+Must have same length as act_user.

-act_w = activity coefficients for the wall (dimensionless) of components with indices
+act_user = Activity coefficients of components with names
-		given in act_wi variable above
+		given in act_comp variable above, if multiple values then separate with a comma.
+		Must have same length as act_comp.

-accom_coeff_comp = names of components (corresponding to names in chemical scheme file)
+accom_coeff_comp = Names of components (corresponding to names in chemical scheme file)
 					with accommodation coefficients set by the user in the accom_coeff_user variable below, therefore length must equal that of accom_coeff_user.
 Multiple names must be separated by a comma.
 					For any components not mentioned in accom_coeff_comp, accommodation coefficient defaults to 1.0

-accom_coeff_user = accommodation coefficients (dimensionless) of the components with names
+accom_coeff_user = Accommodation coefficients (dimensionless) of the components with names
 					given in the variable accom_coeff_comp variable, therefore number of accommodation coefficients must equal number of names, with multiple coefficients separated by a comma.
 Can be a function of